Rush1patel/TicTacToe-C/README.md

 ## ✨ Peek into the Code: The `win()` Function

-Here's a glimpse of the core logic that determines a victor in `tictactoe.c`.
+Here's a glimpse of the core logic (typically found in `tictactoe.c`) that determines a victor.

 ![image alt](https://github.com/Rush1patel/TicTacToe-C/blob/9e407ccf12f88a581b1bbe9ac3e7338498158067/carbon.png)